FEUP-ESOF-2020-21/open-cx-t1g1-ploggers/README.md

 	Given I'm logged in as a host and there are 3 questions asked in the forum When I click on one of them
-	Then the app shows me the question and its comment thread When I tap the "Answer Question" button
+	Then the app shows me the question and its comment thread When I tap the Textbox
 	Then the system allows me to write an answer
     When I tap the "Submit Answer" button
 	Then the system posts the answer to the thread and fixes it at the top, marking it as the host's response